jeffsim/typescript-gulp-sample/readme.md

   - Gulp.src &amp; base
   - Faster compiles
     - Tcsonfig: skipLibCheck
-  - Why not just use tsconfig&#39;s &quot;declaration:true&quot;?
+  - Why not just use tsconfig's &quot;declaration:true&quot;?
-    - Doesn&#39;t work with allowJS: true.
+    - Doesn't work with allowJS: true.
 I want that for some reason…
   - Filtering to changed files
     - Implemented my own &quot;gulp-changed-in-place&quot; which uses timestamps instead of hashes for speed.
 Can be found in the commented-out filterToChangedFiles function.
   - Outputing files in stream